jgjin/not-quite-an-expert/content/posts/small_touches.md

 Do you think they did multiple takes?
 What fruit do you think Paul had in mind?[^2] Such wonderful questions!
 Once again I find myself filled to bursting with joy that this exists!
 [^2]: I put a Cosmic Crisp apple in the picture next to Paul, a fun little anachronism because Cosmic Crisp started growing commercially in 2017.
 # Conclusion
 Call me simple; call me weird.
-That doesn't change how joyous I get when a small touch evokes the quirks of the creative process.
+That doesn't change how joyous I get when a small touch evokes the quirks of a creative process.